 Art has always distinguished us from other species.
 For forty thousand years, since the first cave paintings, artists have sought different ways of expressing both their inner world and the environment that surrounds them.

-The incorporation of the digital world in the works allows us to build emotional connections between users and explore new ways of interaction.
-Now we can feel, share or contribute with something to an artwork that is influenced by the IoT (internet of things).
+The incorporation of the digital world in the artworks allows us to build emotional connections between users and explore new ways of interaction.
+Now we can feel, share or contribute something to an artwork that is influenced by the IoT (internet of things).

 A good example is David Bowen‘s Tele-Present Water installation, that extracts real-time water movement and intensity information from the National Oceanic and Atmospheric Administration (NOAA) in Alaska.
 This information is projected through a mechanical network structure simulating the physical effects caused by the movement of water.

-The company Adrien M & Claire B has created the Mirages & Miracles project, an augmented reality project, in which you can see a series of works of small and large format that we can call “miraculous installations”.
+The company Adrien M & Claire B has created the Mirages & Miracles project, an augmented reality project, in which you can see a series of Works in small and large formats that we can call “miraculous installations”.
 They offer an experience that deals with the limits between true and false, animate and inanimate, fiction and poetry.

-But we can still go further and talk about the case of the artist named Neil Harbisson.
+However, we can still go further and talk about the case of the artist named Neil Harbisson.
 He defines himself as an artist-cyborg since his pieces of art can only arise as a result of his particular condition; he is the first human being fused with technology through an antenna surgically implanted in his skull since 2004.
-This antenna, that has an external receiver oriented where the sight directs, allows you to “hear” the colors, even those that we do not see.
+This antenna, that has an external receiver orientated where the sight is directed, allows you to “hear” the colors, even those that we do not see.
 He composes music by translating colors into sounds or painting pictures by following the reverse process.